Gilbert Archey: Career

 After a period teaching at Nelson College, Archey was Assistant Curator of the Canterbury Museum from 1914 to 1923, where he studied and published papers on numerous New Zealand fauna.
-He particularly worked on New Zealand moa, Dinornithiformes, extinct macroflauna birds.
+He particularly worked on New Zealand moa, Dinornithiformes, extinct macrofauna birds.
+In 1924 he participated in the 1924 Chatham Islands Expedition.
 He was then appointed Director of the Auckland Institute and Museum in 1924, and was personally responsible for getting funding from the Carnegie Corporation of New York in 1935.

 In the First World War, he served in the New Zealand Field Artillery, rising to the rank of captain.
 In the Second World War he was attached to the British Military Administration in Malaya with the rank of lieutenant-colonel.

 He was on the New Zealand University Grants Committee, 1948–51, 1954–60, and on the Council of the Royal Society of New Zealand, being president from 1941 to 1942.
 He was a member of the Maori Purposes Fund Board, the Waitangi National Trust Board, and the Auckland branch of the Royal Society, and the Queen Elizabeth II Arts Council.
 He retired from the Auckland Museum early in 1964.
 His publications, apart from contributions to learned journals, include The Moa, a Study of the Dinornithiformes (1941), South Sea Folk (1937 and 1949); Sculpture and Design, an Outline of Maori Art (1955); and Whaowhia: Maori art and its artists (1977).